BlockchainCommons/Learning-FROST-from-the-Command-Line/01_1_Introducing_FROST.md

 but with the combined private key never coming into existence, and no member ever learning any share but their own.

-Whichever way the individual shares are generated, the process will also generate a combined public key that can be used to verify signatures made by the private key shares.
+Whichever way the individual shares are generated, the key-generation ceremony will also create a combined public key ("group verifying key") that can be used to verify signatures made by the private key shares.

+### Frost Signing without the Math

 Once the members of FROST group have created their signing shares, they can then sign.
 This is done by creating a commitment to a nonce, then creating a signature.
 Again, there are two ways to do this:

-**Pre-Processing:** Each member of the FROST group generates a set of nonces and a set of commitments for those nonces, and stores the commitments on a centralized server.
+**Pre-Processing:** Each member of the FROST group generates a set of nonces and a set of commitments for those nonces and stores the commitments on a centralized server.
 The signing process can then be done in a single-round signing process